tkhq/docs/docs/documentation/concepts/sub-organizations.md

 ## Using Sub-Organizations

 [Sub-Organizations as Wallets](/embedded-wallets/sub-organizations-as-wallets) explains how you might want to use this primitive as a way to model end-user controlled wallets, or custodial wallets.
 If you have another use-case in mind, or questions/feedback on this page, reach out to [welcome@turnkey.com](mailto:welcome@turnkey.com)!

+## Deleting Sub-Organizations

+To delete sub-organizations you can call the [delete sub-organization activity](https://docs.turnkey.com/api#tag/Organizations/operation/DeleteSubOrganization).
+Before deleting a sub-organization all private keys and wallets within the sub-organization must have been exported to prevent loss of funds, or you can pass in the `deleteWithoutExport` parameter with the value true to override this.
+The `deleteWithoutExport` parameter, if not passed in, is default false.
+Note that this activity must be initiated by the sub-organization that is to be deleted.